ehalliwe/STM32-SD-SDIO/README.md

 - CLK to PB2
 - PWR and GND

-for the 4 wire interface, connect:
+for the 4 wire interface, connect: <strong> note that this currently doesn't work </strong>
 - D0 to PC8
 - CMD to PD2
 - CLK to PB2